madbomb122/BlackViperScript/README.md

 **A:** You can use/load them on another computer, but be careful.
 **Note** I would NOT use the reg file on another computer, since it may not all the same services.

-**Q:** The Run button is disabled what do I do?
-**A:** Look in the script option and skip the appropriate check (Build for Build, Edition for Edition).

-**Q:** I am getting 'Run is Disabled due to Edition check' can you help?
-**A:** Double check the requirements above, If you meet them.
-Please run the script with the switch '-diagf' or click the 'Show Diagnostic' in Script's GUI.
-With the Result given and post it as an issue or E-Mail me the information

 **Q:** The script wont run, can you help me?
 **A:** Yes, but first if you are using automation.. turn off automation and see if it gives and error that you can correct.